 It's eventually revealed that the fourth-wall-breaking is Ajimu's mental instability: because she's so extraordinary she believes there's no way this could be reality.

 Medaka chooses this approach in dealing with Momo to dissuade her from ever challenging her again.

 Brilliant but Lazy: Taken to extremes by Tachirai Kiruko, the head of the election committee who sleeps for 22 hours a day, has never been seen standing or even sitting, and is so opposed to doing work (her sleep mask even has "I CANNOT WORK" on it) that she was placed in Class A because no one knew what to do with her.
 When the treasure hunters reach her she doesn't even take off her sleep mask but instantly comes up with a difficult challenge for them.

 Quite a few of the super-powered teens naturally lose their powers as adults (example: Emukaie).

 Bullying a Dragon: Several examples include: Aka Aoki doing this with Kumagawa only to discover who is actually The Dragon, and Unzen of the Enforcement squad does the same when Medaka is restrained by being lashed to a building only to find she's strong enough to move the building and break through the restraints.

 Cooldown Hug: Zenkichi gives one to Medaka in episode 10 of Season 2 in an attempt to break Oudo's brainwashing effect on her.

 Combat Commentator: Maguro Kurokami, since analyzing is his abnormality.
-The gate guardian twins in the Flask Plan Arc.
+The gate guardian twins in the Thirteen Party Arc.

 Compelling Voice: Miykakonojou Oudo's preferred way of meeting new people.
 Called "significant words," he uses it to force people into a submissive posture.
 While the heroes believe it's a psychic power, it's actually electromagnetic.